≡ Menu

 References and Credits

-1. All sales figures presented in this article were obtained and referenced from General Motors’ financial statements, earnings reports, SEC filings, etc, which are available in GM Investor Relations.
+1. All sales figures presented were obtained and referenced from General Motors’ quarterly and annual statements published on the company’s investor relations page: GM Investor Relations.

 Disclosure